microsoft/bedrock/docs/services.md

 ### Creating the Lifecycle Pipeline

-We next want to create the lifecycle pipeline for our `project`.
-When we add services (and rings of those services in advanced scenarios) we need to reconcile the addition of these to the high level deployment definition.
+We next want to create the lifecycle pipeline for our `project` which automatically manages adding services (and in advanced scenarios, rings) to our high level deployment definition.

-The first step is to create a common variable group in Azure Devops that contains a set of secrets that we will use in our pipeline:
+The first step to do that is to create a common variable group in Azure Devops that contains a set of secrets that we will use in our pipeline:

 ```
 $ export VARIABLE_GROUP_NAME=voting-app-vg